dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 solver-access time\ [#]_ as determined by the sum of the project's active solver-access time records.
+If you want to set a lower limit for members, do the following: solver-access time\ [#]_ as determined by the sum of the project's active solver-access time records.
 If you want to set a lower limit for members, do the following:

 #.
-Edit the project page and deselect the **Set Default Solver Access to Unlimited**
+Go to the project page and deselect **Edit Project** >
-    option.
+    **Set Default Solver Access to Unlimited** option.

 #.
 In the **Default Solver Access Limit** field, specify the default limit on
     solver-access time for new members who accept the invitation for the project